Plered: Layout

 Because of the destruction of the buildings, the layout of Plered could only be approximated from historical reports, such as Van Goens' description of his 1648 visit to the palace, a map by Rouffaers based on his visit to the ruins in 1889, another map by Louw in 1897, and Javanese texts such as the babads as well as modern archaeological analysis of the site.

 The kraton of Plered was a walled structure in a shape that is roughly square but not perfectly symmetrical.
-Van Goens wrote its circumference was 600 roede (2256 meter), while Indonesian archaeologist Widya Nayati estimated it to be 3040 meter.
-Rouffers' report said that the walls (which was then already destroyed) had been 5–6 meters high and 150-centimeters thick, Van Goens wrote that it was 18–20 feet-high and 12-feet thick, and Indonesian archaeologists Alifah and Hery Priswanto estimated the thickness to be between 220 and 280 centimetres.
+Van Goens wrote its circumference was 600 roede (2256 meters), while Indonesian archaeologist Widya Nayati estimated it to be 3040 meters.
+Rouffers' report said that the walls (which was then already destroyed) had been 5–6 meters high and 150 centimeters thick, Van Goens wrote that it was 18–20 feet high and 12 feet thick, and Indonesian archaeologists Alifah and Hery Priswanto estimated the thickness to be between 220 and 280 centimeters.
 The walls were made of bricks, tuff, and andesite.

 Rouffers' map named some buildings inside the complex, including a mosque, a tiger cage, and names such as Sitiinggil, Keben, and Srimanganti.
 The tiger cage was the first known permanent tiger cage in Javanese courts.
-Around the walled complex there were settlements named after their inhabitants, e.g. Kauman for the Ulama, Gerjen for the tailors (gerji in Javanese), and these names are still used today.
+Around the walled complex, there were settlements named after their inhabitants, e.g. Kauman for the Ulama, Gerjen for the tailors (gerji in Javanese), and these names are still used today.

 Today

-Today ricefields occupied most of the former enclosure.
-Remains of the town became a cultural heritage site ("Cagar Budaya"), located in Bantul Regency, Special Region of Yogyakarta.
+Today ricefields occupy most of the former enclosure.
+The remains of the town became a cultural heritage site ("Cagar Budaya"), located in Bantul Regency, Special Region of Yogyakarta.